bsdimp/freebsd-git-docs/MFC.md

    message:

 ```
-MFC: 12def6789a,ac32ee4a5c
+MFC: 12def6789a3a,ac32ee4a5c2e
 ```

-   where the first 10 digits of the hash (might be longer in a large repository) is used to mark the commit message.
+   where the first 12 digits of the hash is used to mark the commit message.
    This "abbreviated hash" can be retrieved by:

 ```
 git show --format=%p --no-patch $full_hash